 In Southeast Asia, all four serotypes of the dengue virus are in active circulation, causing multiple outbreaks, which can be persistent, each year.
 In Malaysia, Thailand, and Singapore, the activity of all four serotypes results in substantial increases in dengue cases.

-With an initial infection, a person usually either has no symptoms or mild ones.
-Subsequent infections with a different serotype increase the risk of severe disease.
+With an initial infection, a person usually either has no symptoms or

 Severe dengue is a medical emergency and can cause internal bleeding, shock, and sometimes death.